blackalice/ddr-dan-tool/README.md

   1. Visit `/signup` to create an account.
   2. Log in at `/login`.
   3. The app sets an `httpOnly` cookie and syncs settings/scores via `/api/user/data`.
+  - Requirements for signup: a valid email and a password with at least 8 characters.

 - Production:
   - Create/bind a D1 database (update `wrangler.jsonc` if needed).
   - Add `JWT_SECRET` with `wrangler secret put JWT_SECRET`.
+  - (Recommended) Add `DATA_KEY` with `wrangler secret put DATA_KEY` for AES-GCM encryption of user data at rest.
+  - (Recommended) Add `TURNSTILE_SECRET` with `wrangler secret put TURNSTILE_SECRET` and set `VITE_TURNSTILE_SITE_KEY` in your build environment.
+  - Apply D1 migrations before first deploy:
+    - `wrangler d1 migrations apply <binding or database_name>`
   - Deploy with `npm run deploy`.

+#### Notes on Cookies & JWTs
+- The server issues an HttpOnly cookie for auth.
+In production it uses the host-only `__Host-token` cookie with `SameSite=Strict`, `Secure`, and a 7-day `maxAge`.
+- In development it falls back to a non-`__Host-` cookie name for local HTTP.
+- JWTs include `iss` and `aud` matching the current origin; middleware verifies these in production.
+Existing sessions without these claims are still accepted during a short transition period.

+#### Human Verification and Rate Limiting
+- Signup/Login support Cloudflare Turnstile.
+By default it is enforced only in production (based on `ENV=production`).
+In development, Turnstile checks are skipped even if configured.
+- If you want to test Turnstile locally, set `VITE_TURNSTILE_SITE_KEY` and `TURNSTILE_SECRET` and switch `ENV=production` temporarily, or modify the code to force-enable.
+- Basic D1-backed rate limits are enforced:
+  - Login: 20 attempts per IP per 5 min, 5 attempts per email per 5 min
+  - Signup: 5 attempts per IP per 10 min, 2 per email per hour

+#### Session Management
+- Single logout clears the auth cookie on the current device (`/api/logout`).
+- Logout all devices is available at `/api/logout-all` and invalidates all existing tokens by bumping a per-user `token_version` stored in D1.
+All old tokens become unauthorized on next request.

 ## Deploying to Cloudflare Workers